---An applicant employed outside of the farm may submit any of the following:
+An applicant employed outside of the farm may submit any of the following:

-- FSA-2004 authorizing FSA to send FSA-2014 to the applicant's employer
+- •--FSA-2014 sent by FSA the applicant's employer--

 - 2 most recent earning statements

 - Tax forms such as 1099 or W-2

-- Bank statements verifying income.--
+- Bank statements verifying income.

 Notes: The amount and dependability of income from a cosigner will be verified using the listed format.
 See subparagraph 371 C for information about cosigner signature and eligibility requirements.